2024 Canadian Premier League season

-The 2024 Canadian Premier League season was the sixth season of the Canadian Premier League, the top level of Canadian soccer.
+The 2024 Canadian Premier League season was the sixth season of the Canadian Premier League, the top men's professional level of the Canadian Soccer Association's league system.
 Forge FC were the defending champions, having beaten Cavalry FC, the CPL Shield winners, in the 2023 final.

 Forge won the CPL Shield as regular season champions, their second CPL shield and sixth league trophy.
 In the 2024 CPL final, Cavalry won their first league title by defeating Forge 2–1 to claim the North Star Cup, their third league trophy.

 Team and rule changes

 The same eight teams that competed in the 2023 season are competing in the 2024 season.
 The CPL's total player compensation budget was increased by $87,500 to a total of $1,112,500 (or $1,212,500 for teams maximizing the U21 salary incentive).

 York United was bought by a new ownership group from Mexico, Game Plan Sports Group.